apache/pulsar/site2/website/versioned_docs/version-2.10.0/security-jwt.md

 When you use a secret key, the administrator creates the key and uses the key to generate the client tokens.
 You can also configure this key to brokers in order to validate the clients.

-Output file is generated in the root of your Pulsar installation directory.
-You can also provide absolute path for the output file using the command below.
+The output file is generated in the root of your Pulsar installation directory.
+You can also provide an absolute path for the output file using the command below.

 ```shell